queeeq/odin-recipes/README.md

 This is my first HTML project about recipes.
 I will demonstrate very basic HTML skills.

-Today I'll add some basic styles to the project using CSS.
+16/02/2023 - Added some basic styles to the project using CSS.